 If you have a moment, head over to Amazon.com.
 What items are they recommending that you buy?
 They’re probably different than what the person next to you would see.
 But how do they do it?
 Amazon creates a site unique to each customer.
-Every time you sign into your account, browse items or make purchases Amazon takes note.
-Then, the next time you return, they’ll offer you similar items based off your history.
+Every time you sign in to your account, browse items or make purchases Amazon takes note.
+Then, the next time you return, they’ll offer you similar items based on your history.

 Amazon even takes things a step further.
 By collecting information on all of its users, it recognizes trends in people who make similar purchases.
 For example, if more than 80 percent of people who buy a pair of running shoes also buy a fitness band, you’ll be offered a fitness band with your next shoe purchase.
 By offering people more of what they want, even if they weren’t specifically searching for it, they’re more likely to make additional purchases.